Helvetia Serial Numbers

 Read more below...

-Helvetia serial number marking on their wristwatches appear to start at about 2880000 in about 1914.
+Helvetia serial number marking on their watches appear to start at about 2,000.000 in about 1914.
 It looks as if the numbers are a continuation of, and are combined with, the General Watch Company's pocket watch serial numbers.
-They continue to about 6030000 in 1972 or so when they changed their serial numbering system.
+They continue to about 6,100,000 in 1973 when they changed their serial numbering system.
 Using information from hallmarks, inscriptions, movement types, patent applications and the style of watch I have developed a database to allow the reasonably accurate dating of Helvetia watches from these numbers.

 Serial numbers are usually inscribed on the inside or outside of the case back often with a case number.
 Not all Helvetia watches have a serial number inscribed on them and early trench watches, chronographs and triple date watches often have a different format serial number that, unfortunately, I cannot use to date these watches.